RiffLord/Oblique-Strategies/README.md

 ## Description

-This implementation is a very basic Android app containing a single Activity.
-The user taps the screen to prompt the app to read a random line from the text file and display it on screen.
-In a primitive attempt to visually reinforce the idea of changing perspectives and lateral thinking that the cards are supposed to encourage, each tap also switches the colours of the layout, alternating between a dark background with white text and vice versa.
+This implementation is a very basic Android app.
+The user taps the screen to prompt the app to read a random line from the text file containing all of the cards' contents.

-### Bugs

-The app is supposed to avoid re-drawing cards that were previously displayed if the user didn't draw more times than the number of cards in the deck (174 currently), however duplicates are occasionally drawn as seen in the Log messages which keep track of the numeric indexes of the cards.

 ## Installation

 Download & import the project into Android Studio click <b>Build > Build Bundle(s) / Build APK(s) > Build APK(s)</b>.
 Locate the APK file, copy it into the appropriate directory on your Android device & install.

+### Bugs

+The app is supposed to avoid re-drawing cards that were previously displayed if the user didn't draw more times than the number of cards in the deck (174 currently), however duplicates are occasionally drawn as seen in the Log messages which keep track of the numeric indexes of the cards.